realsensesolutions/actions-aws-auth/assets/README.md

 ## Repository Portability

 This structure works across different repositories:
-- Missing assets are handled gracefully
+- Missing assets or directories are handled gracefully
 - No errors if directories don't exist
 - Repositories without branding assets will use default Cognito styling
+- Flexible file naming - use any names you prefer

 ## Migration from Manual Setup

 If you're migrating from manual asset management:

-1. Move your images to the new standard paths
+1. Move your images to the new directory structure (any filenames are fine)
 2. Remove manual `branding_assets` or `branding_assets_file` parameters
 3. Set `enable_managed_login_branding: true`
 4. The action will handle the rest automatically

 ## Troubleshooting

-- **File not found**: Ensure exact paths and filenames match the requirements
+- **Directory not found**: Create the directory structure if it doesn't exist
-- **Invalid format**: Check that background and logo are PNG, favicon is ICO
+- **Invalid format**: Ensure files are in supported formats (PNG, JPG, JPEG, ICO, SVG)
 - **File too large**: Ensure each file is under 2MB
 - **Repository structure**: Verify the `assets/` directory is in your repository root
+- **Multiple files**: If you have multiple files in one directory, all will be processed

 ## Supported Asset Types